yuyliu/yuyliu.github.io/_pages/home.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
 I am a PhD candidate in Linguistics at [Yale University](https://ling.yale.edu/profile/yuyang-liu), specializing in syntax and semantics.
-This site is currently under construction!
+This site is currently under construction, but most of it is working fine.
+Feel free to take a look around, and keep an eye out for exciting updates!